FlowPlan-G2P: A Structured Generation Framework for Transforming Scientific Papers into Patent Descriptions: Experiment Result

-Prior to analyzing the model performance, we conducted a human assessment study with four patent experts or scholar to determine the validity of automated metrics.
-Each expert independently evaluated 75 generated descriptions (approx. 50\% of the dataset) based on criteria aligned with the Pat-DEVAL dimensions: Technical Content Fidelity (TCF), Data Precision (DP), Structural Coverage (SC), and Legal-Professional Compliance (LPC).
+\paragraph{Human Evaluation Protocol} To establish a reliable ground truth for metric validation, four patent experts independently evaluated 75 generated descriptions (approximately 50\% of the dataset), sampled to ensure proportional representation across all methods.
+Each expert assessed the outputs along four dimensions aligned with Pat-DEVAL: Technical Content Fidelity (TCF), Data Precision (DP), Structural Coverage (SC), and Legal-Professional Compliance (LPC), using a 5-point Likert scale.
+The final human scores are computed as the mean across all four annotators.
+These expert judgments serve as the reference for both the metric divergence analysis below and the correlation study validating Pat-DEVAL.

 \paragraph{Inadequacy of Surface-Level Metrics} First, we demonstrate the severe misalignment between standard NLG metrics and human judgment.
-Table \ref{tab:metric_divergence} compares surface-level metrics (ROUGE-L, BERTScore) directly with expert legal quality assessments.
+Table~\ref{tab:metric_divergence} compares surface-level metrics directly with expert legal quality assessments.

 As illustrated in Table \ref{tab:metric_divergence}, traditional metrics exhibit a paradox where legally invalid text receives higher scores than professional-grade specifications.
 Most notably, the Zero-Shot baseline achieves the highest BERTScore (0.8704) and ROUGE-L (0.1780), despite being rated as failing the enablement requirement (Human-LPC 1.5).
-Conversely, FlowPlan-G2P receives lower scores in these metrics (0.8302 / 0.1689) yet achieves near-perfect legal compliance (4.7).
-This inverse correlation confirms that metrics measuring lexical overlap or semantic embedding similarity are misleading for patent drafting tasks, as they reward superficial fluency over statutory validity.
+Conversely, FlowPlan-G2P receives lower scores on these two metrics yet achieves strong legal compliance (4.7).
+While ROUGE-1 and ROUGE-2 do rank FlowPlan-G2P highest, the fact that BERTScore and ROUGE-L, metrics often considered more semantically informed, actively favor the worst-performing system demonstrates that surface similarity is an unreliable proxy for statutory validity in patent drafting.

 \paragraph{Reliability of Pat-DEVAL} In contrast, the domain-specific Pat-DEVAL framework demonstrates a robust alignment with expert consensus.
 Table~\ref{tab:expert_correlation} presents the Kendall's $\tau$ correlation between the automated Pat-DEVAL scores and human judgments.